ryan-mcclue/musings/notes.md

 (IMPORTANT any functions that we are to SIMD, place here. if it comes that we want actual scalar, then rename with func_lane prefix)

+Debug in single lane, single threaded mode

+To get over the fact that C doesn't allow & floating point, reinterpret bit paradigm `*(u32 *)&a` as oppose to cast

 For bitwise SIMD instructions, the compiler does not need to know how we are segmenting the register, e.g. 4x8, 8x8 etc. as the same result is obtained performing on the entire register at once.
 So they only provide one version of it, i.e. no epi32 only si128